ibexa/documentation-user/docs/image_management/edit_images.md

 - Edit the image itself in [Image Editor](#edit-image-in-image-editor).

-- Change the alternative text.
+- Change the alternative text, used by screen readers and in SEO.

 !!! note "Use AI to generate alternative text"

-    If the AI Actions add-on has been installed and configured in your application, the **Use AI** button is visible.
+    If the AI Actions LTS update has been installed and configured in your application, the **Use AI** button is visible.
-    Click it to have the alternative text generated automagically.
+    If you have `Action configuration/View` and `Action configuration/Execute` permissions, you can click it to have the alternative text generated automagically.
-    If you have a permission to access the **Admin UI**, the **Go to AI actions** button is also visible.
+    The **Go to AI actions** button can also visible to users with access to the **Admin UI**.
     By clicking it, you can quickly navigate to [AI actions configuration](work_with_ai_actions.md).

 ![Generate alternative text](img/alt_text_use_ai.png)

 - Change the keywords assigned to the image.

-!!! note "Use AI to generate alternative text"

 Tagging image assets helps keep the media library organized and enables searching images by tags in the DAM.

 ### Edit image in Image Editor